Celebrate the holidays and eliminate your worry about gaining weight.

 Use organic ingredients when available.

-- 1/2 teaspoon stevia powder (to taste), or 1/4 to 1/2 cup honey for a sweet option.
-If using honey add to the oat bran, warm water and lemon juice before soaking.
+- 1/4 teaspoon stevia or pure monk fruit powder (to taste), or 1/4 to 1/2 cup honey for a sweet option.
+If using honey reduce amount of water and add to the oat bran, warm water and lemon juice (if using) before soaking.

 - OPTIONAL: 1/2 cup of one of the following: grated carrot, zuchinni, or berries (may have to wait until phase 2 Candida diet to use berries).